This article is an update to a previous article published April 20, 2026

 FirstEnergy Default Service Plan (DSP) Filing

-On February, 3, 2026, FirstEnergy filed its Default Service Plan (DSP-VII) for the period June 1, 2027-May 31, 20316.
+On February 3, 2026, FirstEnergy filed its Default Service Plan (DSP-VII) for the period June 1, 2027-May 31, 20317.
 Among other things, this plan addresses net metering.
-The highlights include:
+During the discovery process of DSP-VII, FirstEnergy has been informing customer-generators how they will be compensated at the PTC under the new DSP.
+The highlights of DSP-VII and impacts to net metering include:

 Penn Renewables v PUC Decision

-Following the PUC’s approval of UGI’s default service plan that included the rate reclassification placing customer-generators into its hourly Locational Marginal Pricing (LMP) GSR-2, Penn Renewables LLC (“Penn Renewables”), a renewable energy developer,filed an appeal in the Pennsylvania court system in March 20257.
-In March 2026, the original order was affirmed by the court8.
+Following the PUC’s approval of UGI’s default service plan that included the rate reclassification placing customer-generators into its hourly Locational Marginal Pricing (LMP) GSR-2, Penn Renewables LLC (“Penn Renewables”), a renewable energy developer,filed an appeal in the Pennsylvania court system in March 20258.
+In March 2026, the original order was affirmed by the court9.
 Penn Renewables did not appeal the decision, and thus, the reclassification of customers by using their “supply peak load impact” (the equivalent of MRPL) will remain effective.
 This likely means that PPL, FirstEnergy and other utilities will be permitted by law to use the MRPL to classify customer-generators once approved by the PUC.
 All net metering projects moving forward can expect to be classified in the hourly-based PTC if not included in a utility’s grandfathering.

 PTC Value Stacks – Retail and Hourly-Based

 Figure 2.
-Net Metering Credit Value Stack PPL, Penelec and Met-Ed, April 2026 ($/MWh)
+Net Metering Credit Value Stack for PPL and FirstEnergy Companies, 2026 ($/MWh)

 Note: Some charges have not been filed in a proposed or effective tariff and thus are estimates by Power Advisory.
 This included PPL’s capacity charge and FirstEnergy’s Transmission charge.
 In addition, Power Advisory splits the established FirstEnergy Cap-AEPS-Other charge into a capacity value and AEPS-Other value.

 Figure 3.
-Historical Hourly-Based Price-to-Compare (PTC) Rates, Jan 2023-May 2026 ($/MWh)
+Historical Hourly-Based Price-to-Compare (PTC) Rates, Jan 2023-June 2026 ($/MWh)

 Figure 4.
 Historical PPL GSC-2, Jan 2022-May 2026 ($/MWh)

 A good portion of the credit is the hourly LMP.
 PPL, as agreed in the Settlement Agreement, will use a 6-month average of LMPs, aligning with the current supply periods (June-Nov & Dec-May) to calculate the LMP energy component.
-The significantly higher December 2025 – February 2026 LMP values seen in PJM have increased the current value of the hourly-based PTCs.
+The significantly higher December 2025 – February 2026 LMP values seen in PJM have increased the recent value of the hourly-based PTCs.
 There is inherent risk relying on wholesale market prices as a major component of the PTC.
-The hourly-based PTC can exhibit vastly difference total values depending on whether PJM exhibits a high or low priced 6-month period.
+The hourly-based PTC can exhibit vastly difference total values depending on whether PJM exhibits a high or low priced month or 6-month period.
 At present, the futures market is showing that LMPs will remain at current high levels, with seasonal variation.
 And in the long term, Power Advisory forecasts that energy prices will trend higher than in recent years given the crunched supply and significant load growth expected.

-The transmission charge, or NITS charge, is substantial in the PPL PTC value stack and by Power Advisory estimates is modest in the FirstEnergy PTC value.
+The transmission charge, or NITS charge, is substantial in the PPL PTC value stack.
 As described earlier, there is risk that PPL alters the structure of the transmission charge reducing its value.
 But it is two sided with respect to the revenue it earns from load customers.
-FirstEnergy will establish the NITS charge starting June 1, 2027, if the DSP-VII is approved by the PUC so there will be a slight waiting period to see the true value of this component.
-Power Advisory estimates the NITS charge to be in the range of $6/MWh to $23/MWh across the four utilities.
 Pennsylvania and PJM at large are expecting significant transmission investment on the grid.
 As a result, transmission charges should only increase moving forward.

-REC Prices Holding Steady at $20-$25/REC
+REC Prices Holding Steady at $22-$25/REC

 Figure 5.
 Pennsylvania Tier 1 REC Prices, 2023A-2028E ($/REC)